 We get asked all the time, "how good will the appointments you set for us be?"
 It's a good question and the answer relies on many variables.
-One thing for b2b sales execs to remember though is that an introductory appointment, as long as it's with the right person at the right company, is exactly that, it's an introductory appointment.
+One thing for b2b sales execs to remember though is that an introductory appointment, as long as it's with the right person at the right company, is exactly that, it's an introductory appointment with a sales qualified lead (SQL.)
 Some will be good, some will be great, every once in a while there will be a complete dud.
 I tell them to treat the first meeting as if it were a first date, and make the goal of that first date to be a second date (if there is a mutual fit).
 Typically, if you have 10 introductory appointments, a handful of those will move on to follow-on activity.
 That's your goal.
 Get the second date.
 Of that handful, there will be some deals.
 It's a numbers game just like the dating world -- "there are lots of fish in the sea."

 - Sell yourself.
 The prospect doesn't expect to make any business decisions in that first meeting.
 Spend the majority of your time gaining rapport with them and educating them.
 Forget the pitch.
 Would you ask someone to marry you on a first date?
 Do some research on your date.
 Five minutes on LinkedIn and you will know enough of his background to be able to ask some interesting questions.
-"I was watching that BC game Saturday, did you see that?"
+"I was watching the BC game Saturday, did you see that?"
 "Of course I did.
 I'm a BC alum, you know."

 - Listen to them.
 Now this is just like a date.
 Don't turn on your "all about my product/company" drivel.
 They may act as if they are interested, but what they really want to do is to have you hear what they have to say.
 Give them a tiny bit, just enough for them to tell you why they even took the meeting with you.
 Then prod them to share more.
 "I had heard you guys got a thumbs up in that Gartner report.
 We have an issue similar to the one in that study..."
 Make the meeting about them, not about you.